Tim Ramsayer ,

 Insurers rely on the accurate reporting of replacement values to determine premiums, decide how to deploy their capacity, and in some instances, purchase facultative reinsurance.
 Insurers expect insureds to report accurate replacement values in line with valuation conditions established at the start of the policy term.
 As construction prices remain high, and supply chain challenges lead to longer timelines and delays, it is wise to consider the following actions ahead of your next renewal:

-As construction costs and supply chain challenges continue to impact the value of properties and their contents, organizations should assess the adequacy of their insurance coverage and aim to make adjustments that will help them to recover following a catastrophic event.
+As these challenges continue to impact the value of properties and their contents, organizations should assess the adequacy of their insurance coverage on an ongoing basis and aim to make adjustments that will help them to recover following a catastrophic event.

 For further information, contact your Marsh broker.